 The term “Big Beacon” was first used in 2011 in a vision powerpoint presentation that imagined a new kind of organization to help promote change.
 In 2012, the Big Beacon Manifesto was written and posted to the first website (www.bigbeacon.org), and other outreach efforts began that year.
 This effort was followed by the writing of the book A Whole New Engineer (ThreeJoy Associates, 2014), and the startup of Big Beacon.
 In 2014, the BB Media Network was created to bring together media partners and independent communicators, and in 2015, a new set of collaboration circles was initiated to encourage advocacy and transformation within educational institutions and among active students supporting change.

 The usual approach to education reform is through modifications to content, curriculum, and pedagogy.
 These things are important artifacts of authentic change, but the core of real transformation is a shift from fear and obedience to trust and unleashing of the learner.
 At the level of individuals this shift is largely a shift from negative to positive emotion.
 At the level of educational institutions, this is a dramatic shift in culture.
 For these reasons, it’s not enough to specify “what” to change without specifying “how.”
-To that end, Big Beacon develops and spreads practical technologies of trust and change.
+To that end, Big Beacon developed and spread practical technologies of trust and change.